ARM-software/CMSIS-DSP/ComputeGraph/Async.md

 ## Graph constraints

-The dynamic / asynchronous mode is using a synchronous graph as average / ideal case.
+The dynamic mode is using a synchronous graph as average / ideal case.
 But it is important to understand that we are no more in static / synchronous mode and some static graph may be too complex for the dynamic mode.
 Let's take the following graph as example:

 ![async_topological2](documentation/async_topological2.png)